Skip to main content

 Researcher Gloria Mark at UC Irvine has been studying attention for two decades.
 In 2004, the average time someone spent on a single screen task before switching was about two and a half minutes.
 By the 2020s, it was down to 47 seconds (Mark, 2023).

-That's not a character flaw.
+That's a structural shift.
 Most apps are designed to recapture attention as quickly as possible.
 Over time, the brain tends to adapt to an environment that fragments focus.
-It's a structural shift, not a personal one.
+The change is environmental, and it's happened to most of us.

 Now add a toddler